 Talus fractures are approached by either anteromedial [between tibialis anterior and posterior tibialis] or anterolateral [Between tibia and fibula proximally, in line with 4th ray] approached.

-Patient is kept non-weight-bearing for 10-12 weeks
+The patient is kept non-weight-bearing for 10-12 weeks

 Wounds are closed in layers but it is the best to leave the lacerated portion of the wound open.